Creative Canning Jar Storage Ideas

 I’m including information on what I have now…compared to what I had back in my younger days.
 My canning storage area changes from time to time, so if you came to my house today, you’d probably find I store my jars in some other way.
 Just do what works!

 Everyone’s situation is different.
-My goal here is to inspire ideas for your storage solution.
+My goal here is to inspire canning storage ideas for your house.
 You may or may not do the exact same thing as I do.

-Here are some of my storage areas.
+Here are some of my storage ideas.
 I get creative and work with what I have.

 How I Currently Store My Home Canning Jars